CREATING BEAUTY FOR EVERYDAY LIFE

 Bowls, Plates, cups & woodenware

-We make and design bowls, plates, cups and other woodenware.
-They are made using the ancient foot powered pole lathe and the Japanese electric lathe.
-The design begins on the slower foot powered pole lathe.
-This slow speed allows for the careful consideration of proportions, shape and texture.
-The designs are then produced in combination of both foot powered lathe and the electric lathe.
-We use fresh, green wood to create these objects.
-As the wood dries the objects bend and move.
-In this way the things we make are also shaped and influenced by the nature of the wood.
+Bowls, plates, cups and other woodenware are designed and made using a foot powered pole lathe and a Japanese electric lathe.
+The design begins on the pole lathe.
+Its slow speed allows for the careful consideration of proportions, shape and texture.
+The designs are then produced with both foot powered and electric lathe.
+Fresh, green wood is used to create these objects.
+As the wood dries the objects bend and move and in this way are also shaped and influenced by the nature of the wood.
 This movement enhances the beauty and organic shape of the pieces.
+Axe marks, wood grain, and tool texture add additional personality to each piece.

 Eating spoons, Spatulas, & kitchen utensils